AngGermaine/x86-to-C-interface/README.md

 ### **Kernel 3**
 - **Vector Size**: 67,108,864 elements (2<sup>26</sup>)
-- **Average Execution Time**: 0.432133 seconds / 0.162767 seconds
+- **Average Execution Time**:
+  - ASM: 0.432133 seconds / 0.162767 seconds
+  - C: 2.411267 seconds
-- **Total Execution Time**: 12.964002 seconds / 4.882999 seconds
+- **Total Execution Time**:
+  - ASM: 12.964002 seconds / 4.882999 seconds
+  - C: 72.388005 seconds
 - **Memory Requirement**:
   - 7 arrays × 2<sup>26</sup> × 4 bytes = **1792 MB** (≈ 1.75 GB)

 ---

 ### Short Observation
+ASM executiontimes are faster compared to the equivalent C functions.
 Each kernel's execution time scales linearly with the size of the vector and the associated memory requirements.
 The greater the vector size, the longer it takes to execute the kernel.
 Performance is also PC dependent, with execution times being significantly faster on systems with more powerful processors and sufficient RAM to handle the memory requirements efficiently.

 ---